Clare McBeath's

 This page provides links to a number of voluntary activities in which I have a continuing role after my retirement on 30 June 2003 from Curtin University of Technology, Faculty of Education, Language Studies and Social Work.
 These include:

-- IIER - Issues in Educational Research, Editor.
+- IIER - Issues in Educational Research, Editor, 2001-2011.
+Publisher, 2012-.

-- WAIER - Western Australian Institute for Educational Research, Committee Member.
+- WAIER - Western Australian Institute for Educational Research, Committee member.

 - ASCILITE Conferences [2004] [2007] [2008] [2009]